 Welcome to Lunch in 300 Words©!

 The following are short profiles of six of the contributors to Paris Was Ours.
 Called Lunch in 300 Words©, these quick takes describe my encounters with these neat writers and what they had to say about themselves and their work.
-The most recent one in the series is about the novelist Lily Tuck, whom I met for lunch on New York's Upper East Side.
-(To read the earlier profiles, please scroll down the page.)
+The first of these is about the journalist and author Natasha Fraser-Cavassoni, whom I met for lunch on Paris's Right Bank.
+(To read the other profiles, please scroll down the page.)

 “Paris was such a shock,” Natasha Fraser-Cavassoni recalls over lunch at the kind of tiny, cozy restaurant -- called ‘Le Cosy,’ in fact (although the name actually means ‘divan’) -- that Paris does so well.
 A native Londoner, Natasha arrived in the French capital in her twenties after living in both L.A. and New York and found it an altogether tougher, if rewarding, environment.
 “If you say you’re sorry in France, you’re dead,” she points out while in Britain, of course, that phrase is repeated as often as breath.

 Elegant and slender, Natasha orders fish for lunch, while passing on the wine.
 “I remember feeling really scared,” she says, describing her first job in town.
 And why not, given that her boss was Karl Lagerfeld at Chanel?
 Never mind, he turned out to be unexpectedly warm as Natasha discovered when she was sick with hepatitis and “yellow as a banana,” in her words, and the designer and his staff rallied around her, nursing her back to health.